unsaved/jcreole/README.txt

 Using JCreole

+You can try out JCreole without downloading it, at http://admc.com/jcreole .

+GENERATING HTML FROM THE COMMAND-LINE

 The easiest way to use JCreole is to get a binary distribution (a file of the format jcreole-*.zip), extract it, and execute the jcreole-*.jar file therein from your command line.